How to get & use paperless train tickets in Italy

 Choosing your delivery method

-A few trains in Italy don't yet offer paperless tickets e.g. regional trains and some international services.
+A few trains in Italy don't yet have paperless tickets.
 For these, you will be offered print-at-home tickets.

 Your booking confirmation email, order details page and Loco2 account all contain your 6-character reference, called a PNR (Passenger Name Record), which is your paperless ticket code.
 This is what you'll present to the ticket inspector.
 Your name or Loco2 details aren't enough; without the PNR, you could be fined.

 We have had a few isolated incidences where Swiss ticket agents have not recognised paperless Trenitalia references at the station.
 Please note that you do not need to show this reference to Swiss staff at the station nor do you need to collect anything at the station.
 Trenitalia staff will check your ticket on your international train.